dwhjames/datomisca/doc/features.md

 <br/>
 ## <a name="features-scalatypes">Datomic/Clojure to Scala types conversion</a>

-When you create or access Datomic entities, you retrieved Datomic types (ie Clojure types) and from Java API, all those types are seen as `Object` which is not really useful.
-So you could end into using `.asInstanceOf[T]`everywhere.
+When Datomic entities are created or accessed, Datomic types (ie Clojure types) are retrieved.
+From Java API, all those types are seen as `Object` which is not really useful.
+So you could end into using `.asInstanceOf[T]` everywhere.
 Hopefully, Datomisca provides some conversion from/to Datomic types.

 ```scala